-By the age of 40 a large percentage of our population will suffer from chronic spinal disability and it is becoming apparent that adult back pain and spinal disorders can stem from childhood activities, including carrying a heavily loaded bag for 12 years.
+By the age of 40, a large percentage of our population will suffer from a chronic spinal disability and it is becoming apparent that adult back pain and spinal disorders can stem from childhood activities, including carrying a heavily loaded bag for 12 years.

-Also, school back packs are felt to be heavy by 79.1%, to cause fatigue in 65.7% and to cause back pain in 46.1%.
+Also, school backpacks are felt to be heavy by 79.1%, causing fatigue in 65.7% and to cause back pain in 46.1%.
 Be aware that if your child leans forwards whilst carrying the bag it is probably overloaded.

 - Never carry loads weighing any more than 10-15% of their body weight.